Donders-Institute/data-streamer/README.md

-# Streamer for LAB dataflow
+# Streamer for lab dataflow

 This package implements a data streamer service allowing user/service on a scanner console to trigger an automatic dataflow to the project storage and RDM collections.